jmpnz/jmpnz.github.io/content/posts/database-architecture.md

 All major OLTP databases store data on-disk, when we refer to disk storage we will often use the term *block device*.
-Modern operating systems often abstract away the hardware disk (HDD or SSD) using a file system.
-File systems are central to how the OS deals with the hardware.
+Modern operating systems often abstract away the hardware disk (HDD or SSD) using the block device abstraction.
+The block device abstraction is essentially a guarrentee by the operating system that the underlying hardware can be treated as a sequence of blocks.

+Every block is a fixed-size chunck of bytes, and while the programmer might usually interact with the storage device reading or writing a few bytes at the time, the operating system will always interact with the storage device in terms of blocks.

+In Unix systems for example you can interact with files using syscalls such as `open`, `read` or `write`.
+While the `read`/`write` API accept arbitrary number of bytes the contents of the data you read or write will almost always exist in the Kernel in-memory buffer and/or the file system cache before it lands on disk.

-For example a file can be seen as a sequence of bytes, all file metadata (name, size, status) is handled separately by the file system.
-In Unix systems you can interact with files using syscalls such as `open`, `read` or `write`.
-How the file is opened and when the data is written belongs to the realm of the kernel.
-Most programming languages abstract the syscalls around their standard libraries.
-In C++ for example you will often be dealing with `std::fstream` in Go there's `os.File`.
+Programming languages abstract the syscalls around their standard libraries, in C++ for example you will often be dealing with `std::fstream` in Go there's `os.File`.

-Most database systems implement some sort of storage manager that abstracts away the underlying resource handles `os.File` or `std::fstream` to provide a thread-safe API or to implement their own buffered IO.
+Database systems often implement some sort of storage manager that abstracts away the underlying resource handles `os.File` or `std::fstream` or `FILE*` to provide a thread-safe API or to implement their own form of buffered IO that is independant of the kernel.

 You can see PostgreSQL implementation [here](https://github.com/postgres/postgres/tree/master/src/backend/storage/smgr).